DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 ~~~

 And migrate:

 ~~~js
 rake db:migrate
 ~~~

-After that we need to update CRUD in controllers.
+After that we need to update CRUD in the controllers:

- - *data* action must return tasks ordered by the `sortorder` column:
+- the *data* action must return tasks ordered by the `sortorder` column:

 {{snippet app/controllers/gantt_controller.rb}}
 ~~~js